mnot/I-D/rfc5988bis/draft.md

 * Clarified the cardinality of target attributes (generically and for "type").

 * Corrected the default link context for the Link header field, to be dependent upon the identity of the representation (as per RFC7231).

+* Defined a suggested parsing algorithm for the Link header.